 It is also highly discriminatory against them.
 If it is OK for the Australian Government to use ‘trail’ in France and Belgium then surely it should be OK to use it in Papua New Guinea – after all they do own the land!

-If DVA and DFAT do not like the name ‘Kokoda Trail’ they should follow due process and:
+If Canberra based DVA and/or DFAT officials do not like the name ‘Kokoda Trail’ they should follow due process and:

 1. make a submission to the PNG Government to have them change their gazetted name ‘Kokoda Trail’ to Australia’s politically correct version;